 Other things you should have in view when choosing a keyword

-Focusing on phrases: Don’t chose one-word keywords if they don’t describe your website or your content.
+Focusing on phrases: Don’t choose one-word keywords if they don’t describe your website or your content.
 Aim for the phrases.
 They might rank you higher.

 Related words: You can always aim for synonyms.
 Lacking in inspiration?
 Just type your word in the search engines and you’ll soon get plenty of ideas.